CommonGateway/PetStore/README.md

 `bin/console app:load-publiccodes`

 The console should show if the API has been loaded successfully, and then you can make API http requests the `[yourdomain]/api`.
 If you need more info about testing your API, read [testing with http requests](#testing-with-http-requests).

+## Running the API with the skeleton-app

+To run the API with the [skeleton-app](https://github.com/ConductionNL/skeleton-app), make sure u have raw url of the publiccode.yaml of the API you want to use.
+If you followed the guide in this repository, you can use the raw url to that publiccode.yaml of the API you created.
+- Go to the GitHub repository of your API.
+- Open the publiccode.yaml and click the `raw` button in the top right of the code viewer.
+- Copy the url in your browser.
+- Go to your skeleton-app repository.
+- Open .env.
+- Scroll down and find `PUBLICCODE` and set the value with your copied url.
+- Run the local docker-compose file from your skeleton-app project, if you don't know read [running the api with docker](#running-the-api-with-docker) but keep in mind that you are running the API in your skeleton-app repository, and not the API repository itself.

 ## (Unit) Testing the API